PaulaRS/CountBlastHits/README.md

 # Usage

-This script was used to produce the homology profile illustrated in:
+This script was used to produce the homology profile illustrated in the article:
 Ramos-Silva P, Wall-Palmer D, Marlétaz F, Marin F, Peijnenburg KTCA.
 Evolution and biomineralization of pteropod shells.
 J Struct Biol 2021; 213: 107779. https://doi.org/10.1016/j.jsb.2021.107779